oxrock/DroneControllerServer/README.md

 camServer_v1.2.py is for communicating with Drone Controller With Video versions 1.2 and above.

 camServer_OLD.py is for communicating with Drone Controller With Video versions 1.15 and below.

+It is highly reccomended that you disable wifi powersave mode if you're streaming wirelessly.
+YOu can do so with the following command: sudo iw wlan0 set power_save off